eshikafe/wxSynfig/README.md

 # wxSynfig (alias synfig-reloaded)
 wxSynfig is a wxPython port of Synfig Studio

-This is an attempt to modernize Synfig with a new UI that is highly intuitive and user-friendly "synfig-studio"  is completely reimplemented in Python/Cython using the wxPython framework for the GUI.
+This is an attempt to modernize Synfig with a new UI that is highly intuitive and user-friendly.
+"synfig-studio"  is completely reimplemented in Python/Cython using the wxPython framework for the GUI.

 Objective of this project